 Climbing ivy can be very damaging to trees and forests.
 Ivy vines can trap moisture against the trunk of a tree, inviting rot and pests.
 Left to grow, the ivy can spread into the tree canopy.
 The additional weight can cause these trees to topple, especially in high-wind storms and when the ground is wet or saturated.

 Trees are not the only casualties of ivy.
 Ivy can damage buildings, fences, and other structures when invading roots widen existing cracks, allowing moisture to penetrate.

 Additionally, these invasive plants contain chemicals that can cause severe dermatitis in sensitive humans.
 There have also been reports of poisoning in cattle, dogs, and sheep when they have consumed English ivy leaves.

 Ivy can be pulled from the ground and off trees when still young and pliable.
 Older, thicker stems require cutting tools.
 Be sure to wear gloves and long sleeves as ivy can be a skin irritant (although not in the same way as the infamous poison ivy or poison oak).
 When pulling ivy from the ground, all runners must be removed because the remaining root sections can sprout and grow.

 At the minimum, remove ivy from trees both to prevent the trees from falling and to prevent the ivy from maturing and producing seed.
 Be sure to clear the ivy around the tree base as it will quickly grow right back up the trunk.

-Ivy can be left on-site to decompose, as long as roots are placed in such a way to prevent them from touching the soil and growing.
+Ivy can be left on-site to decompose, as long as roots are placed in such a way as to prevent them from touching the soil and growing.
 Sites should be monitored for sprouting vines.
 Be aware that extensive pulling operations can disturb the soil, providing a place for other plants to move in, both native and invasive.
-Follow up is highly encouraged!
+Follow-up is highly encouraged!